Massive Tinder Photo Scrape Has Users Upset

 "So you could argue that anyone creating a profile on Tinder should be prepared for their data to leech outside the community's porous walls in various different ways -- be it as a single screenshot, or via one of the aforementioned API hacks.
 But the mass harvesting of thousands of Tinder profile photos to act as fodder for feeding AI models does feel like another line is being crossed."

-tender your photo with Tinder (Score:2)
+tender your photo with Tinder (Score:1)

 Tinder said in a statement that the photo sweeper "violated the terms of our service" and "we are taking appropriate action and investigating further."